This webinar contains discussion that some people may find triggering or distressing. Links to support organisations are provided after the video.

-This webinar, co-chaired by OUBS Policing academic Dr Anna Hopkins and OU Professor SImon Usherwood, will hear the views of politicians across a variety of political parties of what they can do to contribute towards a reduction in gender-based violence.
+This webinar, co-chaired by OUBS Policing academic Dr Anna Hopkins and OU Professor Simon Usherwood, heard the views of politicians across a variety of political parties of what they can do to contribute towards a reduction in gender-based violence.

-During the webinar, lasting an hour, the audience will hear a personal account from Julie Aunger, who lost her daughter to a domestic homicide.
-Panel members will take questions from the Chair and there also will be an opportunity to ask your own questions to the panel relating to gender-based violence.
+During the webinar, lasting an hour, the audience heard a personal account from Julie Aunger, who lost her daughter to a domestic homicide.
+Panel members then answered questions from the Chairs and the audience.

 Dr Shahrar Ali is Green Party spokesperson for Policing and Domestic Safety and its former deputy leader 2014-16, the first BME deputy of a UK parliamentary party.
 Shahrar trained as a biochemical engineer and philosopher.
 His PhD tackled the morality of lying and deception in public life.
 He worked as a researcher in the Science and Technology options assessment unit of the European Parliament and is author of two popular books in Green politics, including Why Vote Green 2015.
 A staunch advocate of the power of reasoned debate, including with those who most disagree with one another, he regularly appears in broadcast media and public festivals, from the Bloomsbury Festival and Battle of Ideas to the Royal Academy of Arts and Ted talks.